-Clone MAC

-Address: MAC address on the Broadband Router.
+Clone MAC The default MAC address is set to the WAN's physical Address: interface MAC address on the Broadband Router.
 You can use the "Clone MAC Address" button to copy the MAC address of the Ethernet Card installed by your ISP and replace the WAN MAC address with the MAC address of the router.
 It is not recommended that you change the default MAC address unless required by your ISP.

-DNS Enter the DNS (Domain Name Server) server IP address assigned Addresses: by your ISP.
+Primary / Enter the DNS (Domain Name Server) server IP address Secondary assigned by your ISP.
+DNS